Cleaning up a spill or release

 What to do during a spill or release

-As a City of Calgary contractor, you must take measures to prevent pollution of land or waterways including the stormwater system.
+As a City of Calgary contractor, you must take measures to prevent pollution of air, land and waterways, including the stormwater system.
 If a spill occurs, you need to contact the appropriate regulatory agencies.

 Spill or release reporting

 Reporting a spill or release is a requirement under the Alberta Environmental Protection and Enhancement Act.
-A substance release that has caused, is causing, or may cause an adverse effect on the environment must be reported to Alberta Environment.
+A substance release that exceeds legislated thresholds and/or has caused, is causing, or may cause an adverse effect on the environment must be reported to Alberta Environment.
 An adverse effect is defined as "impairment of or damage to the environment, human health or safety or property."

 Reporting to The City of Calgary

 Release reporting is a requirement of The City of Calgary Sewer Service Bylaw, The City's Environmental Policy and The City of Calgary Substance Release Reporting Procedure.